huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 'https://huggingface.co/lysandre/arxiv-nlp/resolve/main/config.json'
 ```

-Download a specific file version by providing the file revision.
-The file revision can be a branch, a tag, or a commit hash.
-The following example shows how to download a specific version of the `config.json` file using the commit hash:
+Specify a particular file version by providing the file revision.
+The file revision can be a branch, a tag, or a commit hash:

 ```python
 >>> hf_hub_url(repo_id="lysandre/arxiv-nlp", filename="config.json", revision="877b84a8f93f2d619faa2a6e514a32beef88ab0a")